Skip to content

 futures = {

-executor.submit(process_instance, instance, output_path, model, config, progress_manager): instance[
+executor.submit(process_instance, instance, output_path, config, progress_manager): instance[

 "instance_id"